NYMHA_Logo_v2_ColorWheel_rectangle.png

 Our mission:

-To educate the public and policymakers about reasons to end the prohibition of psychedelic substances;
+• Educate the public and policymakers about reasons to end the prohibition of psychedelic substances.

-To end penalties for use, possession, and non-commercial cultivation of naturally-occurring psychedelic substances by adults;
+• End penalties for use, possession, and non-commercial cultivation of naturally occurring psychedelic

 Why New York?